Categories

 Bottom line, I think most of what people call “art” is aesthetics.
 Combine a good aesthetic sense, with creativity and I believe that’s what most editors do.
 If they bring an enthusiasm to the project, so much the better and it’s likely show in the result.
 It is “art” only by that most broad of definitions.

-3 responses to “What is creativity, art, Art and design?”
+3 replies on “What is creativity, art, Art and design?”

 Good post, Philip.
 I’ve been mulling around similar thoughts recently, about the difference between Art and Entertainment (is there legitmacy to both?
 To what extent can they coexist in the same work?).
 Interesting questions, to be sure.